TungTran2095/Medsal/README.md

 1. Go to your Supabase Project.
 2. Navigate to the **SQL Editor** (usually found in the left sidebar).
 3. Click on **New query** (or "+ New query").
 4. For each function below, paste its SQL code into the editor and click **Run**.
+Ensure you are copying *only* the SQL function definition block.

 #### `get_public_tables`